Monopoly (game): Gambling games

 Monopoly-themed slot machines and lotteries have been produced by WMS Gaming in conjunction with International Game Technology for land-based casinos.
 WagerWorks, who have the online rights to Monopoly, have created online Monopoly themed games.

 London's Gamesys Group have also developed Monopoly-themed gambling games.
 The British quiz machine brand itbox also supports a Monopoly trivia and chance game.

 There was also a live, online version of Monopoly.
 Six painted taxis drive around London picking up passengers.
 When the taxis reach their final destination, the region of London that they are in is displayed on the online board.
 This version takes far longer to play than board-game Monopoly, with one game lasting 24 hours.
 Results and position are sent to players via e-mail at the conclusion of the game.

 Play-by-mail game

 Mail Games Inc. created a play-by-mail game (PBM) version of Monopoly, reviewed in the August–September 1990 issue of White Wolf Magazine.
-The PBM version was similar to the board game, although compared to many PBM games it was relatively simple.
+The PBM version was similar to the board game, although compared with many PBM games it was relatively simple.
 The game moderator processed players' turn orders simultaneously, but alternated the order that players' turns were initiated to allow sequential transactions as in the board game.